RSCJacksonLab/landscapy/docs/cookbook/topology/effective-resistance-contract.md

 - `weight_epsilon` and the resolved `weight_key`.

 Jitter is attempted only if factorization fails within a connected component.
-For dense pseudoinverses it is applied to the zero-sum Laplacian subspace; for sparse computation it is applied to the grounded component Laplacian.
+For dense pseudoinverses it is applied to the zero-sum Laplacian subspace.
+For sparse computation it is applied to the grounded component Laplacian.

 ## Category aggregation

-Off-diagonal expected-pairwise category resistance is infinite whenever any positive pair mass lies across electrical components; category self-distances remain zero by convention.
+Off-diagonal expected-pairwise category resistance is infinite whenever any positive pair mass lies across electrical components.
 Optimal-transport distance is finite only when both category distributions place equal total mass in every component.
 In that case Landscapy solves transport independently within each component and sums the component costs.
 Unequal component mass requires cross-component transport and therefore returns infinity.